 Most insurance companies will cover subcutaneous immunotherapy.
 Ask us about insurance policies to learn more.

-If you believe you may be able to benefit from subcutaneous immunotherapy, contact Associates of Otolaryngology today to schedule an appointment.
+If you believe you may be able to benefit from subcutaneous immunotherapy, contact the Associates of Otolaryngology today to schedule an appointment.
 Our experienced physicians will take the time to carefully evaluate your medical history to perform the safest and most effective treatment options.

 Sources: